 - We may use Customer Data, User Data, Technical Data, Feedback Data and Newsletter/ Marketing Data to deliver relevant website content and advertisements to you (including Facebook adverts or other display advertisements) and to measure or understand the effectiveness of the advertising we serve you.
 Our lawful ground for this processing is legitimate interests which is to grow our business.
 We may also use such data to send other marketing communications to you.
 Our lawful ground for this processing is consent and/or legitimate interests as outlined above.

-You may voluntarily submit sensitive data (such as aspects of your health or biometric data) to us via forms on our website, support center, through email, blog comments, social media messaging, social media posting or any other communication that you send us.
+You may voluntarily submit sensitive data (such as aspects of your personal life, health or biometric data) to us via forms on our website/s, support center, through email, blog comments, social media messaging, social media posting, member submissions or any other communication that you send us.
 Our lawful grounds for this processing is your legitimate interest to share with us or obtain information from us, in which case you have chosen to make your sensitive data public, and in which case our legitimate interest is to administer the necessary functions and activities of our business.

 Where we are required to collect personal data by law, or under the terms of the contract between us and you do not provide us with that data when requested, we may not be able to perform the contract (for example, to deliver goods or services to you).
 If you don’t provide us with the requested data, we may have to cancel a product or service you have ordered but if we do, we will notify you at the time.